phaustin/quantecon-example/book/docs/python_essentials.md

 This leads to the clean, convenient syntax shown in our program.

-Many other kinds of objects are iterable, and we\'ll discuss some of them later on.
+Many other kinds of objects are iterable, and we'll discuss some of them later on.

 ### Looping without Indices